 The tax audit by the ITO for the restitution of VAT for the period from July up to December 2010 has been completed.
-EPI received tax letter for the overpayment of VAT for fiscal year 2010 amounting to Rp3.5 billion.
-EPI also received tax assessment letter for underpayment of VAT for the period from July up to November 2010 amounting to Rp568 million.
-EPI filed objection letter to the ITO on the VAT assessment and no decision letter has yet been received as of the completion date of the consolidated financial statements.
+EPI has received overpaid tax assessment letter of VAT for fiscal year 2010 amounting to Rp3.5 billion.
+EPI also received underpaid tax assessment letter of VAT for the period from July up to November 2010 amounting to Rp568 million.
+EPI filed objection letter to the ITO on the tax assessments and no decision letter has yet been received as of the completion date of the consolidated financial statements.